kervo/DataCentric_MS3/README.md

 ## Testing
 ### "password": generate_password_hash(request.form.get("password"))
-* problem: TypeError: a bytes-like object is required, not 'NoneType'
+* Problem: TypeError: a bytes-like object is required, not 'NoneType'.
+* Solution: password input field wasn't correctly marked on the `type="password"`

 ## Deployment on the command line